-In the performance of this Contract, CONTRACTOR shall comply with all applicable provisions of the WIC; Title 45 of the Code of Federal Regulations (CFR); implementing regulations under 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; Title 48 CFR Section 31.2 and all applicable laws and regulations of the United States, State of California, County of Orange, and County of Orange Social Services Agency, and all administrative regulations, rules, and policies adopted thereunder, as each and all may now exist or be hereafter amended.
+In the performance of this Contract, CONTRACTOR shall comply with all applicable provisions of the California Welfare and Institutions Code (WIC); Title 45 of the Code of Federal Regulations (CFR); implementing regulations under 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; Title 48 CFR Section 31.2; and all applicable laws and regulations of the United States, State of California, County of Orange, and County of Orange Social Services Agency, and all administrative regulations, rules, and policies adopted thereunder, as each and all may now exist or be hereafter amended.

-- 3. Subparagraph 5.2.1 of the Contract is hereby renumbered to 5.3 as follows: - 5.3 For federally funded Contracts in the amount of \$25,000 or more, CONTRACTOR certifies that its officers and/or principals are not debarred or suspended from federal financial assistance programs and/or activities. - 4.
-Subparagraph 7.1 of the Contract is hereby amended to read as follows: - 7.1 No performance of this Contract or any portion thereof may be subcontracted or otherwise delegated by CONTRACTOR, in whole or in part, without first obtaining the prior express written consent of COUNTY.
+- 5.3 For federally funded Contracts in the amount of \$25,000 or more, CONTRACTOR certifies that its officers and/or principals are not debarred or suspended from federal financial assistance programs and/or activities. - 3.
+Paragraph 7 of the Contract is hereby amended to read as follows: 7.
+SUBCONTRACTS - No performance of this Contract or any portion thereof may be subcontracted or otherwise delegated by CONTRACTOR, in whole or in part, without first obtaining the prior express written consent of COUNTY.
 Any attempt by CONTRACTOR to subcontract or delegate any performance of this Contract without the prior express written consent of COUNTY shall be invalid and shall constitute a material breach of this Contract, and any attempted assignment or delegation in derogation of this paragraph shall be void.

 In the event that CONTRACTOR is authorized by COUNTY to subcontract, this Contract shall take precedence over the terms of the agreement between CONTRACTOR and subcontractor, and any agreement between CONTRACTOR and a subcontractor shall incorporate by reference the terms of this Contract.
-CONTRACTOR shall remain responsible for the performance of this Contract and indemnification of COUNTY notwithstanding the COUNTY's consent to CONTRACTOR's request for approval of a subcontractor.
+CONTRACTOR shall remain responsible for the performance of this Contract and indemnification of COUNTY notwithstanding the

+COUNTY's consent to CONTRACTOR's request for approval of a subcontractor.
 Under no circumstances shall COUNTY be required to directly monitor the performance of any subcontractor.
 All work performed by a subcontractor must be monitored by CONTRACTOR and must meet the approval of the County of Orange pursuant to the terms of this Contract.